Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 1. Be sure you have enough Vintage blue and white platters and/or plates!

 When I reached this point, it was here that I realized I was going to need more vintage blue and white platters, as I wanted to go BIG AND BOLD!
-So I headed out to do a little more “Thrifting with the Gals“.
+So I headed out to do a little more Thrifting with the Gals.

-Vintage Blue and White Platter
+Vintage Blue and White Platter in hand at antique store.

 You may also enjoy the post, Sherwin Williams Stardew: A Home Interior Makeover.

-I have seen many people use wrapping paper or large sheets of paper to map out their plate wall designs and then place the paper onto the wall as a map for hanging platters onto walls.
-But honestly, I am going to just wing my plate wall.
-I’m going for an asymmetrical design after all and I want the flexibility to change it up as I go.
+I have seen many people use wrapping paper or large sheets of paper to map out their vintage plate wall designs and then place the paper onto the wall as a map for hanging platters onto walls.
+But honestly, I am going to wing my plate wall.
+I’m going for an asymmetrical design after all, and I want the flexibility to change it up as I go.

 And I did!

-Vintage Blue and White Platter Wall Progression
+Vintage Blue and White Plate Wall Progression

 Looking at my layout on the floor, I started by hanging my largest vintage platter first in the middle of the wall’s measurements.